 With no compromise on her formal education, she also learnt a lot more while travelling.
 She got closer to nature and animals while living at the farm.
 We helped villagers by working on their rice fields.
 We even celebrated birthdays and festivals in simple yet creative ways, which made us realise how little we need to lead a happy and content life.
 Pushing the boundaries in Himachal Pradesh while paragliding and taking up challenging 24-kilometre-long treks and another 10-kilometre-long snow trek made her more fearless and strong.
 Living in a monastery, which is now an institute, gave us the true taste of communal living and upbringing.
 She interacted with people from different walks of life, making her more social in times of social distancing.

 Surviving the extreme weather conditions taught her to adapt and be more tolerant.
 She learnt various fun things like slacklining and hula-hooping while hanging around at the surf school.
 She even caught on to the basics of kayaking and stand-up paddling just by watching and mastered the surfing pop-ups.
 This entire experience made us realise that travelling is truly the best teacher.

-8. Things to keep in mind while travelling with a toddler, especially during a pandemic.
+Travel + Leisure India: Things to keep in mind when you travel with a toddler, especially during a pandemic.

 The list is long and endless.
 We, as a family, love nature, adventure, exploring cultures, and trying local food and experiences.
 So there’s always something for us to look forward to everywhere.
 And we would love to travel to every corner of this world!